Let’s talk birthday cake for a quick minute.

 - 1 tablespoon pure vanilla extract

-- 4 medium ripe bananas, mashed (about 2 cups of banana mash)
+- 4 medium ripe or over-ripe bananas, mashed (about 2 cups of mashed banana)

 - 10 oz (285 g) good-quality 60-70% cacao chocolate, finely chopped